oracle-livelabs/oml/oml-restapi-services/omls-onnx/omls-onnx.md

   ![Commands to print and view the Diabetes dataset](images/print-diabetes.png)

+## Task 3: Train, Score and Evaluate the model

+In this task, you will perform the following tasks:

+* Separate the data into target and predictor variables
+* Split the data into train and test set
+* Score with the model
+* Evaluate the model

-3. Now separate the data into target and predictor variables.
-Then split the data into train and test sets.
-Run the following command.
+1. Run the following command to separate the data into target and predictor variables, and then split the data into train and test sets:

     ```